rahul713rk/Productivity_tracker/ReadMe.md

   - Clear and organized layout with a scrollable list of tasks.
   - Dynamic task count display to keep track of your tasks.

-- **Activity Tracker:**
+- **Database Analyser:**

-  - Monitor keyboard and mouse activity throughout the day.
+  - Monitor your productivity throughout the day.
   - Automatically log daily activity data (keys pressed, mouse clicks) in a SQLite database.
   - Visualize activity data over time using interactive graphs.

-- **Data Visualization:**
+- **Git Auto-commit:**

-  - Generate graphs to visualize activity trends over the past 10 days.
+  - Generate a readme file and setup the git.
-  - Open graphs in your default web browser for a more detailed view.
+  - Auto commit your daily progress.

 ## Installation